The last days in Asia. The opportunity to visit urban Korea, a missed chance to meet Baby Face and the long flight to the US.

 Finally we’re driven in an army bus to the so-called Joint Security Area invented by UN.
 A place where South’n’North Korries may meet in a friendly or hostile atmosphere.
 Where they may exchange their different points of view, discuss eventual problems, maybe have a beer or a bottle of Soju together.
 All under the vigilant supervision of the UN.
 Unfortunately the locals are not really keen to socialize.
 They rather use their encounters for staring at each other, in rare cases for some shooting or attacking the 1 or the other with some axes.

 And that’s the place where we are now.
-Luckily it looks very peaceful.
+Luckily, today it looks very peaceful.
 A few South Kories are hanging around, some US guys get us organised for the visit to this area, no Northies in sight.

 We cross a building and arrive at the famous blue barracks: in the center the Conference Room.
 In the middle of these buildings the border between the 2 countries and in front of us Southies staring poker-faced at their northern counterparts behind the barracks.